Norton Commando Timing Cover Removal and Installation

 Exhaust pipes had already been taken off during cylinder head removal.

-The two bolts that hold the contact breaker cover (points cover) are removed with a flat-blade screwdriver.
+The two bolts that hold the contact breaker cover (points cover) can be removed with a flat-blade screwdriver.

 Underneath the points cover, there are two studs holding on a breaker points plate.